-Q: I am traveling, and I do not have my university laptop with me.
+- I am traveling, and I do not have my university laptop with me.
 Unfortunately, I need to work on a project that is time sensitive.
 I would like to ask a colleague to email critical files to me so I can continue to do my work on my personal laptop.
-Is this allowed?

-A: Talk to your manager to see if there is a better solution.
-You should always seek to complete work on university-issued equipment, with proper password protection and encryption and using the university VPN for transferring or downloading files, especially if you are away from the office and working with sensitive or confidential information.
-Even if the file does not contain sensitive or confidential information.
-Even if the file does our systems to viruses.
+Is this allowed? - You should always seek to complete work on universityissued equipment, with proper password protection and encryption and using the university VPN for transferring or downloading files, especially if you are away from the office and working with sensitive or confidential information.
+Even if the file does not contain sensitive or confidential information, using personal equipment could expose our systems to viruses.

-Q: I am new on campus and would like to become more involved in sustainability efforts, but I am not sure how to begin.
-Where do I start?

-A: The Sustainability Policy is your best source of information and advice.
+- I am new on campus and would like to become more involved in sustainability efforts, but I am not sure how to begin.
+Where do I start? - A: The Sustainability Policy is your best source of information and advice.
 It is the focal point and catalyst for sustainability-related operations, education, research, activities and planning on campus.

-To Learn More: Collected Rules and Regulations Section 110.005: Acceptable Use Policy Section 110.010: Regulations (Facilities and Equipment Management) Chapter 170: Communications - Information Management
+Section 110.005: Acceptable Use Policy

+Section 110.010: Regulations (Facilities and Equipment Management)

+Chapter 170: Communications - Information Management